fscorrupt/awesome-stars/README.md

 ## Python

+- [cenodude/CrossWatch](https://github.com/cenodude/CrossWatch) - Synchronize your data across media servers, media agents and trackers.
+Keep your movies and shows in sync, no matter where you watch.
 - [wilbowes/EchoMuse](https://github.com/wilbowes/EchoMuse) - Alexa replacement and controller for Echo Dot 2nd Generation device.
 - [wolffcatskyy/crowdsec-blocklist-import](https://github.com/wolffcatskyy/crowdsec-blocklist-import) - 10-20x more blocks for your CrowdSec bouncers — 120k+ IPs from 36 free threat feeds
 - [cporcellijr/bookbridge](https://github.com/cporcellijr/bookbridge) - The missing link between your ears and your eyes.
 Seamlessly sync your reading progress between Audiobookshelf (Audiobooks) and KOReader/KoSync (Ebooks).
 Start listening in the car, and pick up exact